+(3) wholly owned subsidiary, Acquisition Corp.
+See "Description of Indebtedness."
 Represents the accreted value as of December 31, 2004 of the \$396.81 million (\$306.81 million, as adjusted) aggregate principal amount at maturity of the Holdings Discount Notes.
+See "Description

+(4)of Indebtedness.

+Represents the outstanding amount due as of December 31, 2004 with respect to the \$200 million Holdings PIK Notes, including accrued PIK interest on such Holdings PIK Notes, less unamortized discount.
 See "Description of Indebtedness."
-(2)

-Represents the outstanding amount due as of December 31, 2004 with respect to the \$200 million Holdings PIK Notes, including accrued PIK interest on such Holdings PIK Notes, less unamortized discount.
-See (5)
+Amount does not include shares reserved for issuance pursuant to (i) the Three-Year Warrants or MMT Warrants, (ii) any stock option agreements or LTIP stock option agreements and (iii) the option (5)